 Most traditional marketing techniques have digital equivalents.
 For instance, direct mail and email serve similar functions, as do print advertising and online advertising.
 But digital marketing techniques have a number of benefits that their traditional counterparts lack:

 • They are more efficient.
-By their nature, digital platforms can easily handle complex and tedious tasks that would take people a great deal of time to complete.
-Bringing new efficiencies is usually the top reason a firm invests in digital marketing technology.
+By their nature, digital platforms can easily handle complex and tedious tasks that would take humans a great deal of time to complete.
+Creating new efficiencies is usually the top reason a firm invests in digital marketing technology.

 • They cost less.
-While some digital solutions have high setup costs, they are relatively inexpensive to operate in the long run.
-Even when you take into account ongoing subscription fees, digital marketing solutions cost less—in many cases dramatically less—than resource-intensive, traditional marketing approaches.
+While some digital solutions have high setup costs, they are relatively inexpensive to operate over the long run.
+Even when you take into account ongoing subscription fees, digital marketing solutions usually cost less—often dramatically less—than their resource-intensive, traditional marketing counterparts.

 • They are more powerful.
 Digital solutions give you flexibility and options that simply are not possible in a traditional marketing environment.
 You can test an approach, determine whether or not it works and quickly change tactics—giving you unprecedented control over the entire process.